k2view-academy/K2View-Academy/articles/38_bi_integration/02_Permissions_Setup.md

 ### Access Level Setup

-BI has a built-in access permissions mechanism that controls activities such as Edit reports, Rename reports or Delete the reports within the **Designer** module.
-The access rules are stored in the Storage Management DB.
+**Fabric's BI** solution has a built-in access permissions mechanism that controls activities such as Edit reports, Rename reports or Delete the reports within the **Designer** module.

-The setup of the access level is performed by running the **SET_BI_ACCESS** Fabric command.
+The setup of the access level is performed by running the **SET_BI_ACCESS** Fabric command which is executed on the Fabric and populates access rules in the Storage Management DB.

 The following three access levels are defined: